-If you have been abused or neglected at Sacred Heart Home, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Sacred Heart Home, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Sacred Heart Home?

 A very large facility operating in the Chicago area, Sacred Heart Home provides its community with 172 certified beds.
 It participates in Medicaid programs and is sprinkler equipped.
 Among their hired professionals are nurses, pharmacists, and podiatrists, among others.
 The nursing home is located at 5533 North Galena Road, Peoria Heights, IL and may be reached through telephone number 309-682-5428.
 The Illinois Nursing Home Care Act and Department of Public Health govern Sacred Heart Home.

 Sacred Heart Home’s Address, Phone Number, and Contact Information